Best Backpack Sprayer Reviews For The Money

-- By measuring the fluid ounces in the container or bucket, you gain the measure for number of gallons per acre that your sprayer can deliver (the 18.5 measure earlier equates to 1/128th of an acre).
+- By measuring the fluid ounces in the container or bucket, you gain the measure for many gallons per acre that your sprayer can deliver (the 18.5 measure earlier equates to 1/128th of an acre).

 You need to clean backpack sprayers after every use.
 This directly influences their lifespan.
-It will also need less repairs this way.
-Use commercial tank cleaners or just clean water.
+It will also need fewer repairs this way.
+Use commercial tank cleaners or clean water.
 What else do you need to know about sprayer maintenance?

 - At least once a year, you need to lubricate the o-rings and seals.

 - If you reside in cold climates, use RV or automotive anti-freeze, the latter being the better choice.
 It’s less corrosive on sprayer equipment, especially pumps and seals.
 The only disadvantage with automotive antifreeze is that it’s highly toxic and needs to be disposed of in specific ways or aptly reused.
 RV antifreeze, on the other hand, is not as effective but at least it’s non-toxic and can even be sprayed on the ground on short notice.

 - Some maintenance-related questions that you need to ask before buying a backpack sprayer: Can essential components be serviced?
 Can you remove the pump without hassle?
 Can you change the engine without any compatibility issues?

 It is always a good idea to send your sprayer in for service.
 Components have to be readily accessible in case you are DIY-er who can repair your sprayers.
 Regular service will keep your sprayer in top condition.
 Professionals will spot issues ahead of time (preventative maintenance), so you can go on using your sprayer, within reason, until they get hold of the needed component(s) on your behalf.